Contents

 This value is in output units

-- Connection radius: controls the radius the connection
+- Connection radius: controls the radius of the

-radius of those cylinders can maximally be so that they touch one
+are cylinders.
+The radius of those cylinders can maximally be so that

-another.
-If this value is 1 then the cylinders have their maximal
+they touch one another.
+If this value is 1 then the cylinders have

 - Curvature radius: controls the radius of the